ishaansworld/qbio499/README.md

 2. Build L2-regularized multiple linear regression (MLR) models for “1-mer”, “2-mer” and “1-mer+shape” features with 10-fold cross validation.
 Calculate and report the average R2 (coefficient of determination) for each of these three models across the datasets of Mad, Max and Myc.

 3. Generate two plots for a comparison of two different models: one comparing the “1mer” vs. “1mer+shape” and another comparing the “2mer” vs. “1mer+shape” model.
-Make the plot in a manner similar to that presented in Figure 1(B) of Zhou et al. PNAS 2015.
 Briefly discuss what you have learned from the results.

 4. Repeat the process outlined in Q1 for ChIP-seq data (ctcf_bound.fasta and ctcf_unbound.fasta) for the CTCF TF from Mus musculus.
 Build logistic regression models for the “1-mer”, “2-mer” and “1-mer+shape” features, Plot the ROC curves for each model and calculate the AUC score for each curve.
 Briefly discuss what you have learned from the results.